-Fittingly for April and Earth Day, our hot Topics Luncheon on March 12th and April 9th was about climate change.
-However, awareness about the environment should be maintained year-round.
+Fittingly for April and Earth Day 2019, the Hot Topics Luncheons that took place on January and March were about the Article 1, Section 27 is our state’s environmental rights amendment and the Wildlands Conservancy.
+However, support for the environment should be maintained year-round.
 Through the LWVPA Citizen Education Fund, with support from a grant from the Colcom Foundation, funding is available to local leagues to increase the public’s awareness about the environment, particularly the link between plastics and the gas and oil industry.
 We welcome the public to use this entire webpage as a resource.
 Please contact our League at email@example.com if you would like to partner with us to put on displays in public and private schools, public libraries, science fairs and other school projects and any idea you develop yourself.

 You may start learning about plastics right now.
 The Straight Scoop on Shale Drilling webpage has many resources including a powerpoint called “PLASTICS 101: What You Should Know” given by Dr. Don Naragon, chemist emeritus, member of the League of Women Voters of Greater Pittsburgh and of the LWVPA Board.